denis00001232/XsdVisualizer/README.md

    mvn clean package
    ```

+## Download

+You can download the latest release of XsdVisualizer from the [Releases](https://github.com/denis00001232/XsdVisualizer/releases) page.

 ## Usage
-After building the project, you can run the application using the following commands:
+After downloading the application(or building project), you can run it using the following commands:

 ### Generate a Single Schema Visualization
 ```bash